shuwang127/Adaboost-DecisionStump/README.md

 This a demo program that implements Adaboost method with decision stump week classifiers.

-The main entrance for the demo program is DSdemo.m
+The main entrance for the demo program is DSdemo.m.

 Decision stump : https://en.wikipedia.org/wiki/Decision_stump